-LIGHTING THE RANGE - Be certain the LP gas bottle Service valve is OPEN.
-Light a match and hold it close to the range burner, then turn the burner's control knob to full ON.
+LIGHTING THE RANGE - Be certain the LP gas bottle(s) Service valve is OPEN.
+Hold a lighted match to burner then turn burner's control knob ON.
 Air in the line may cause a blowing noise and may extinguish the match.
 When the line is free of air, the burner will light readily.
 Adjust the burner flame with the control knob.